-Section 211(2) of the Companies Act 1993 requires the Company to disclose in relation to directors and former directors of its subsidiaries, amongst other things, the total remuneration and value of other benefits received by them, and particulars of interest register entries made by them during the year ended 30 June 2012.
+Section 211(2) of the Companies Act 1993 requires the Company to disclose in relation to directors and former directors of its subsidiaries, amongst other things, the total remuneration and value of other benefits received by them, and particulars of interest register entries made by them during the year ended 30 June 2013.
 No employee of a Rubicon Group company appointed as a director of any Rubicon subsidiary receives any remuneration or other benefits in that role, other than SL Moriarty, whose Tenon director fees are paid to Rubicon.
-The remuneration and other benefits of employees are disclosed elsewhere in this Annual Report.
+The remuneration and other benefits of employees are disclosed elsewhere in this Statutory Report.
 Except where shown below, no other director of any Rubicon subsidiary receives any remuneration or other benefits as a director.
-The following persons held office as directors of subsidiary companies as at 30 June 2012:
+The following persons held office as directors of subsidiary companies as at 30 June 2013, or in the case of those persons with the letter (R) after their name, ceased to hold office during the period.

-Tenon Limited MJ Andrews (NZ\$67,500), RG Fisher (NZ\$72,000), SG Kasnet (NZ\$67,500), --------------- --
+MJ Andrews (NZ\$67,500), RG Fisher (NZ\$72,000), SG Kasnet (NZ\$67,500),

+Rubicon Forests Holdings Limited Tenon Limited

+SL Moriarty, MA Taylor
-SL Moriarty (1), MC Walls (NZ\$74,000) Tenon Holdings Limited PM Gillard, JE Paice, AS White, AT Johnston Tenon Industries Limited PM Gillard, JE Paice, AS White, AT Johnston Tenon Manufacturing Limited PM Gillard, JE Paice, AS White, AT Johnston Tenon Retirement Plan Nominees Limited PM Gillard, JE Paice, AS White, AT Johnston

-Tenon Welfare Fund Nominees Limited PM Gillard, JE Paice, AS Write, AI Johnston
+G Karaplis (NZ\$67,500) SL Moriarty (1), MC Walls (NZ\$74,000) Tenon Holdings Limited PM Gillard, JE Paice, AS White, AT Johnston Tenon Industries Limited PM Gillard, JE Paice, AS White, AT Johnston Tenon Manufacturing Limited PM Gillard, JE Paice, AS White, AT Johnston Tenon Retirement Plan Nominees Limited PM Gillard, JE Paice, AS White, AT Johnston Tenon Employee Educational Fund Limited PM Gillard, AC Grinter, J McDonald Tenon Welfare Fund Nominees Limited PM Gillard, GD Niccol, MR Taylor Tenon USA Holding Company PM Gillard, AS White, AT Johnston Tenon Supply, LLC PM Gillard, AS White, AT Johnston Tenon Custodians Limited PM Gillard, JE Paice, AS White, AT Johnston AWM Acquisitions Corporation PM Gillard, AS White, AT Johnston Comanche Investments, LLC PM Gillard, AS White, AT Johnston CNI Forest Nominees Limited PM Gillard, JE Paice, AS White, AT Johnston PM Gillard, AS White, AT Johnston Creative Stairparts, LLC Fairfield Road, LLC PM Gillard, AS White, AT Johnston Fletcher Challenge Forests Finance Limited PM Gillard, JE Paice, AS White, AT Johnston Fletcher Challenge Limited PM Gillard, JE Paice, AS White, AT Johnston Fletcher Wood Solutions, Inc. PM Gillard, AS White, AT Johnston Forestry Corporation of New Zealand Limited PM Gillard Kaingaroa Holdings Limited PM Gillard NACS USA Inc PM Gillard, AS White, AT Johnston Ornamental Mouldings, LLC PM Gillard, AS White, AT Johnston Ornamental Mouldings Company PM Gillard, AS White, AT Johnston Ornamental Investments, LLC PM Gillard, AS White, AT Johnston Ornamental Products, LLC PM Gillard, AS White, AT Johnston Southwest Moulding Co.
+LP PM Gillard, AS White, TH Highley, D Bell, AT Johnston The Empire Canada Company Limited PM Gillard, AS White, C Rogers, AT Johnston

-Tenon Employee Educational Fund Limited PM Gillard, AC Grinter, J McDonald

-Tenon Welfare Fund Nominees Limited PM Gillard, AC Grinter, J McDonald

-PM Gillard, AC Grinter, J McDonald

-PM Gillard, AC Grinter, J McDonald

-PM Gillard, AC White, AT Johnston

-Tenon Supply, LLC PM Gillard, AS White, AT Johnston

-Tenon Custodians Limited PM Gillard, JE Paice, AS White, AT Johnston

-AWM Acquisitions Corporation PM Gillard, AS White, AT Johnston Comanche Investments, LLC PM Gillard, AS White, AT Johnston

-CNI Forest Nominees Limited PM Gillard, JE Paice, AS White, AT Johnston

-Creative Stair Parts, LLC PM Gillard, AS White, AT Johnston Fairfield Road, LLC PM Gillard, AS White, AT Johnston

-Fletcher Challenge Forests Finance Limited PM Gillard, JE Paice, AS White, AT Johnston Fletcher Challenge Limited PM Gillard, JE Paice, AS White, AT Johnston

-Fletcher Wood Solutions, Inc. PM Gillard, AS White, AT Johnston

-Kaingaroa Holdings Limited PM Gillard

-Kok's Woodgoods, LLCPM Gillard, AS White, AT JohnstonNACS USA IncPM Gillard, AS White, AT JohnstonOrnamental Mouldings CompanyPM Gillard, AS White, AT JohnstonOrnamental Mouldings, LLCPM Gillard, AS White, AT JohnstonOrnamental Investments, LLCPM Gillard, AS White, AT JohnstonOrnamental Products, LLCPM Gillard, AS White, AT Johnston

-Southwest Moulding Co.L.P.
-PM Gillard, AS White, TH Highley, D Bell, AT Johnston The Empire Canada Company Limited PM Gillard, AS White, C Rogers, AT Johnston

-(1) SL Moriarty's Tenon director fees of NZ\$130,000 for the year to 30 June 2012 were paid to Rubicon for Rubicon's account.
+(1) SL Moriarty's Tenon director fees of NZ\$130,000 for the year to 30 June 2013 were paid to Rubicon for Rubicon's account.